ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 The platform does not provide content.

-The platform does not verify or endorse user playlist content.
+The platform does not verify, endorse, sell, provide, or distribute user playlist content.

 Users must use only playlist or provider information that they are legally allowed to access.

+Payments are for software/player access only.

+Reseller credit is for software subscription operations only.

 ## MVP Product Scope